 |D.||Whether a particular action or incident constitutes a violation of this policy requires a determination based on all the facts and surrounding circumstances and includes:|

-A principal or designee will assign a designee(s) that is trained in investigative procedures to initiate an investigation of whether an act of bullying or harassment is within the scope of the School District.
+Principals are trained in investigative procedures to initiate an investigation of whether an act of bullying or harassment is within the scope of the District.

-The trained designee(s) will provide a report on results of investigation with recommendations for the principal to make a determination if an act of bullying or harassment falls within the scope of the District.
+The Principal will provide a report on the results of the investigation and will make a determination if an act of bullying or harassment falls within the scope of the District as follows:

-The principal, or designee, shall promptly report via telephone, personal conference, and/or in writing, the occurrence of any incident of bullying or harassment as defined by this policy to the parent or legal guardian of all students involved in a timely manner when an investigation of the incident(s) has been conducted.
+The Principal shall promptly report via telephone, personal conference, and/or in writing, the occurrence of any incident of bullying or harassment as defined by this policy to the parents/legal guardians of their child's involvement in a timely manner when an investigation of the incident(s) has been conducted.
 Notification must be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).